Our Rights to Health in Africa: A Type 1 Diabetes Youth Advocate Workshop Recap

 The workshop focused on educating participants on how to raise awareness on the practical application of advocacy that is specifically rooted in a rights-based approach for type 1 diabetes in Africa.

 The growing issue of non-communicable diseases

-The workshop’s first presenter, Dr. Tlaleng Mofokeng (United Nations Special Rapporteur from South Africa), started the session by reminding listeners that the global management of non-communicable diseases, including T1D, constitutes one of the major challenges of the 21st century as they create tremendous societal, economic, and health effects.
+The workshop’s first presenter, Dr. Tlaleng Mofokeng (United Nations Special Rapporteur from South Africa), started the session by reminding listeners that the global management of non-communicable diseases, including type 1 diabetes (T1D), constitutes one of the major challenges of the 21st century as they create tremendous societal, economic and health effects.
 Diagnoses of non-communicable diseases have also reached concerning levels, with researchers noting an increased prevalence in the developing world.

 Dr. Mofokeng explained that throughout the world, the issue of diabetes is inexplicably related to colonial legacies of land disposition.
 Due to colonialism, many Native people lost access and resources to land which were traditionally used to grow and maintain nutritional crops.
 This has created a nutritional vacuum due to issues of accessibility and affordability.
 To assist those living with diabetes, it is crucial that land ownership is evaluated to ensure people in the Global South have access to nutritious food.

 Additionally, one of the arenas of advocacy that must be met with urgency is that of language.
 Many struggle to access information about health management because public health messaging is often in English or French, but this is often not the mother-tongue of people in Africa.
 Moreover, this has led to extreme barriers while trying to explain health management to communities because there is no direct or easy translation.

 Many speakers suggested that in order to combat growing issues of non-communicable diseases, states should address risk factors that lead to premature mobility and mortality to enable all people to achieve the highest standard of physical and mental health.